slashmili/blog/content/posts/ecto-datetime-with-time-zone/index.md

 ### The Challenge of Time Zones

 What I hadn’t considered was the ever-changing nature of time zones.
 They’re not immutable facts but are subject to political and cultural decisions.
-Countries often change daylight saving rules, and in some extreme cases,  [Lebanon had two time zones](https://www.bbc.com/news/world-middle-east-65079574) for a some period depends on whom you were dealing with.[2].
+Countries often change daylight saving rules, and in some extreme cases,  [Lebanon had two time zones](https://www.bbc.com/news/world-middle-east-65079574) for a some period depends on whom you were dealing with.

 ### The Final Approach: The “Wall Clock” Timestamp